 If you think about it from the perspective of young individuals learning how to talk, this type of modeling makes a lot of sense.
 When babies are born, they are spoken to constantly, without any expectation that they will talk back until they are 12 to 18 months old.
 At this time, they may speak in one to two word utterances.
 They may not fully develop their language skills until they are in their teens.
 This is all while having language modeled to them all day long.

 If you want to help an AAC user develop language, they need that exposure to their language as well.
-They need adequate time to have language modeled to them in a way that they will communicate.
+They need adequate time to have language modeled for them in a way that they will communicate.
 They also need language modeled to them without the expectation that they will always provide a response, as it is not early language learners will respond to every single thing that you say.
 Additionally, many AAC users have developmental or intellectual disabilities, which means they need even more modeling and time to acquire language than a typical peer.

 David Beukelman, who is a professor that specializes in AAC, compared learning how to use AAC with learning how to play a sport or instrument when he said: